About Us

 President

-7. Maintain an active and visual presence in the communities of the district through local events and gatherings.
+- Enhance public relations and institutional visibility.
+Maintain an active and visible presence in the community through participation in local events and gatherings.